capacitor-community/background-geolocation/README.md

         // The title for the notification.
 Defaults to "Using your location".
         backgroundTitle: "Tracking You.",

+		// The icon to be used for the notification
+		iconName: "@drawable/notification_icon",

+		// The type of graphic to use for the notification
+		iconType: "drawable",

         // Whether permissions should be requested from the user automatically,
         // if they are not already granted.
 Defaults to "true".